aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 Before you start, you will need a KMS symmetric key to encrypt and decrypt your data.
 Your Lambda function will need read and write access to it.

 **NOTE**.
 We recommend setting a minimum of 1024MB of memory _(CPU intensive)_, and separate Lambda functions for encrypt and decrypt.
+For more information, you can see the full reports of our [load tests](https://github.com/aws-powertools/powertools-lambda-python/pull/2197#issuecomment-1730571597){target="_blank"} and [traces](https://github.com/aws-powertools/powertools-lambda-python/pull/2197#issuecomment-1732060923){target="_blank"}.

 === "AWS Serverless Application Model (SAM) example"
     ```yaml hl_lines="15 29 41 61 66-67"